23 Nov IAB Europe — Buyer’s Guide to Digital Audio

 Strong value propositions for advertisers who are looking to, or already are investing in digital audio:

 - additional reach to mobile consumers,

 - favourable demographics,

 - highly measurable impressions.

 Several core characteristics making digital audio highly attractive for advertisers:

-- Data-driven creative – Audio provides huge opportunities for creative optimisation at a low incremental cost of personalisation, due to moderate production costs and a seamless combination of audio elements from an ‘ into a storyline.
+- Data-driven creative — audio provides huge opportunities for creative optimisation at a low incremental cost of personalisation, due to moderate production costs and a seamless combination of audio elements with a storyline.